austin-jsun-zz/tsp-project/README.md

 - The outputs folder is where all of the output solutions are written to.
 - Download Gurobi (use an academic license or otherwise)
 - Cd into the tsp-project directory after cloning.
+- Delete all files in the outputs directory (this step must be performed, or the next command will not run Gurobi on any files)
 - Run the following command: python3 solver.py --all inputs outputs
 - If an output file for a given input does not yet exist in the outputs folder, the above command will produce a solution for the relevant input and put it in the outputs folder, and do this for all files in the inputs folder.
+If the output file in question already exists in the outputs folder, the script will skip running Gurobi on that file (hence the need to delete all files in the outputs directory before running the command to replicate our results).
+- Time limit on Gurobi can be modified if you want to allocate more time to solve each input file: go into gurobi_solver_single.sh and modify the TIME_LIMIT parameter, in seconds.